What Is ISO/IEC TS 17961 (Secure C)?

 While ISO/IEC TS 17961 provides developers with secure coding standards for C, it's not the only one.
 MISRA provides coding standards for developing safety-critical systems.
 And, MISRA C is the most widely used set of coding guidelines for C around the world.

 While originally designed for functional safety, MISRA C also covers security.
 Included as a part of the third edition of MISRA C, Addendum 2 strengthens code security by illustrating how each MISRA rule maps to the C Secure rules in ISO/IEC TS 17961.
-Which means, if you code is compliant with MISRA C:2012, it is also compliant with ISO/IEC TS 17961.
+This means, if your code is compliant with MISRA C:2012, it is also compliant with ISO/IEC TS 17961.

 How to Achieve ISO/IEC TS 17961 (Secure C) Compliance